MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.DeviceManagement/Update-MgBetaDeviceManagementScript.md

             - `[Operations <IMicrosoftGraphTeamsAsyncOperation- `[]`>]`: The async operations that ran or are running on this team.
             - `[Owners <IMicrosoftGraphUser- `[]`>]`: The list of this team's owners.
 Currently, when creating a team using application permissions, exactly one owner must be specified.
-When using user delegated permissions, no owner can be specified (the current user is the owner).
+When using user-delegated permissions, no owner can be specified (the current user is the owner).
-Owner must be specified as an object ID (GUID), not a UPN.
+The owner must be specified as an object ID (GUID), not a UPN.
             - `[PermissionGrants <IMicrosoftGraphResourceSpecificPermissionGrant- `[]`>]`: A collection of permissions granted to apps to access the team.
             - `[Photo <IMicrosoftGraphProfilePhoto>]`: profilePhoto
             - `[PrimaryChannel <IMicrosoftGraphChannel>]`: channel